NVIDIA/aistore/docs/_posts/2025-02-26-oci-object-native-vs-s3-api.md

 ## Conclusion

-This analysis hightlights how backend selection impacts performance in AIStore when working with OCI Object Storage.
+This analysis highlights how backend selection impacts performance in AIStore when working with OCI Object Storage.
 While the S3 API provides interoperability, the OCI Native API can outperform the S3 API in both reads and writes when properly tuned.